Wad-Law/ingestor/README.md

 - Reprice on quote change

 TTL / Cancellation
-- Order expires if not filled in N seconds
+- Order expires if not filled in N seconds and re-queue if not filled

 Slippage-aware: Incorporate spread + fee into edge check

 Cooldown: Avoid flip-flopping on small price moves

+### Exit/management
+- Target exit: as price approaches your belief (or outcome time nears).
+- Stop-loss: optional soft stop on edge reversal p−y flips sign beyond −τ).
+- Time decay: reduce position as resolution nears if liquidity vanishes.
+- Rebalance: if your belief updates (new headlines), recompute and resize.

 ## Storage